Miqueas/Static/README.md

 ## Thanks

-To @darltrash for helping me to implement the `setup()` function and the idea itself.
+To @darltrash for helping me to implement the `setup()` function, polishing the readme and the idea itself.

 [LicenseBadge]: https://img.shields.io/badge/License-Zlib-brightgreen?style=for-the-badge
 [LicenseURL]: https://opensource.org/licenses/Zlib